Households with more than 5 people may book more than 1 table in F&B outlets; more exercise classes in open spaces

 “We have observed some F&B outlets where the recorded music, the piped music, is being played quite loudly, and this is a concern because of the risk of people speaking loudly and droplets spreading, especially when diners are in a restaurant, in close proximity within a table, without their mask on,” he said.

-He added that live broadcasts and video screenings are still not allowed.
+He added that live music, live broadcasts and video screenings are still not allowed.

+Mr Wong announced in June that diners may sit in groups of five at a table, during Phase 2 of Singapore's reopening, but the tables must be spaced 1m apart.

 READ: COVID-19: Lucky Plaza, Peninsula Plaza to implement odd and even date entry restrictions on weekends